theramiyer/blog/content/post/2016/on-vegetarianism.md

 ---

 This is the edited post.
 Upon retrospect (and after a few cold stares), I felt that the original post may have come across as too strong, seeming a bit too aggressive, bordering on angry.
 That was not the purpose of the post.
 Passion, perhaps, has its side-effects, but anger is never the way to get across a point.
-Also, the Facebook post linking this post got some people to think that this was some kind of a separatist anti-non-vegetarian movement.
-No, this post was not that (for heaven’s sakes)!

 Anyway, water under the bridge.
 But before we proceed, let me make a few things clear.

 ## What this post is not

-* This is not some sort of movement to promote any one kind of lifestyle; I, of all people, don’t do that kind of a thing, primarily because I’m a humanist.
+* This is not some sort of movement to promote any one kind of lifestyle; I, of all people, don’t do that kind of a thing.
 I think everyone should be free to do what they feel like, provided they don’t infringe upon anyone else’s liberty.
 * I’m not connected to PETA in any way, nor do I approve of everything they do.
 * This post is not to show a certain way of lifestyle superior or inferior.

 ## What this post is

 * This post has been created to address a few arguments/questions/myths people have about vegetarians and vegetarianism.
 * Some vegetarians are vegetarians simply because they were told to, or just subconsciously felt they should be vegetarian.
 This post is also to talk about the idea behind vegetarianism for them—to understand why we are vegetarians.

 So here are a few of the questions addressed.
 Let’s begin!

 ## The questions

+Let us begin with the questions:

-> Are vegan and vegetarian the same?
+### Are vegan and vegetarian the same

 Nope.
 Veganism is a more thoughtful (and more difficult) form of vegetarianism.
 There are a few slabs of _food orientation_, if it may be called so.
 I’ll list the most common ones here: